sigsep/sigsep-mus-db/README.md

  - ```Track.rate```, the sample rate
  - ```Track.path```, the absolute path of the mixture which might be handy to process with external applications, so that participants don't need to write out temporary wav files.
 - The function needs to return a python ```Dict``` which consists of target name (```key```) and the estimated target as audio arrays with same shape as the mixture (```value```).
-- It is the users choice which targets/sources they want to provide for a given mixture.
+- It is the users choice which target sources they want to provide for a given mixture.
 Supported targets are ```['vocals', 'accompaniment', 'drums', 'bass', 'other']```.
 - Please make sure that the returned estimates do have the same sample rate as the mixture track.

 Here is an example for such a function separating the mixture into a __vocals__ and __accompaniment__ track.